Category Archives: FYI

 Summary

-The Board of Directors at the November 7th meeting approved a 5.8% increase in the annual association membership assessment for 2024.
-The 2024 assessment is $330 dollars per household, that’s a quarterly payment of $82.50.
-This is an increase from the 2023 assessment by $4.50/quarter.
+The Board of Directors at the October 8th meeting approved a 6% increase in the annual association membership assessment for 2025.
+While annual inflation is expected to be near 3%, additional funds are needed in our Capital Reserve.
+The 2025 assessment is $350 dollars per lot, that’s a quarterly payment of $87.50.
+This is an increase from the 2024 annual assessment by $20 per Lot.

-The increase is necessary to address inflationary increases in goods and services, as well as to provide increased funding to the Capital Reserve Fund.
+The increase is necessary to address inflationary increases in goods and services, as well as to provide an increased rate of funding to the Capital Reserve.
+Road maintenance is scheduled for 2027, and the schedule of required funds for this capital expense needs to stay ahead of the pace with inflation, to avoid a special assessment for road maintenance.

 Where does the money go?